Vegetarian Muffuletta Sandwich for Mardi Gras

 - Debate whether to tell people that we actually ate this sandwich yesterday.
 Do you know what?
 Full disclosure.
 We ate this sandwich yesterday.
 That’s a little sacrifice I made so that you could eat it today.
 It was worth it.
 Try it!
 And I hope you have a wonderful Mardi Gratzer.
 Though if you prefer to celebrate Mardi Gras, this sandwich will work for that, too.

-Whatever you call today, I hope you enjoy it.
-See you next week.
+Whatever you call this day, I hope you enjoy it.
+See below for some actually useful information on muffuletta sandwiches.

 - Cooking spray